 While pastoring, Hunter attended Milligan College in Johnson City, TN.
 In 2019, he received his Bachelor of Arts in Political Science and Humanities while completing minors in History and Bible.
 His interests in theology and politics led him to Durham to pursue his Master of Divinity at Duke Divinity School, where he graduated in 2022.
 His graduate work concentrated on political theology, community organizing, and social transformation.

-Hunter is a former intern of Durham CAN and currently serves as CAN’s Project Organizer.
+Hunter has served Durham CAN formerly as an intern and Project Organizer and now currently serves as CAN’s Associate Organizer.
 He is a writer, Baptist preacher, and community organizer.
 His interests include moral theology, political advocacy, and economic justice.
 His passion is working alongside those who have been marginalized, silenced, and forgotten in hopes of recreating the world in ways that reflect God’s love for every person.